-The Council has undertaken cashflow modelling through to 30 June 2024 which demonstrates the Council's ability to work within its Capital Financing Requirement and Cash management framework without the need to borrow for operational purposes.
-This modelling shows that the Council maintains a minimum headroom of £1m in any given month.
-The opening cash position for this cashflow modelling is £15.81m of cash and short-term investment balances as at 30 April 2023.
+The Council has undertaken cashflow modelling through to 31 March 2026 which demonstrates that the Council's will likely need to undertake external borrowing during this time for operational purposes and this can be managed within the approved borrowing limits.
+The opening cash position for this cashflow modelling is £9.714m of cash and short-term investment balances as at 30 April 2024.